International Students

 Do you already have an I-20 issued for your current institution?
 If so, then you won’t need a separate visa to attend a WISLI program.
 Please be sure to enter your information correctly in the WISLI application.

-Most likely, and we can help!
 If you are a Canadian citizen, you’ll need an I-20 but not a visa.
 Citizens from all other countries will need an I-20 and a visa.
 Please be sure to apply to WISLI early so we can make sure you can get your I-20/visa in plenty of time.

-I am a US citizen but am enrolled in a degree program outside of the US.
+I am a U.S. citizen but am enrolled in a degree program outside of the US.
 Do I need a visa or anything?

-I am not a US citizen and my course will be run in a synchronous online format.
+I am not a U.S. citizen and my course will be run in a synchronous online format.
 Do I need a visa?

 Great question!
 If you will not be traveling to the US for your study, you will not need an I-20 or a visa to participate in the program.

-What if I am coming from Canada?
+What if I am coming from Canada for an in-person class?

-If you are a Canadian citizen, you will need to follow the process to obtain an I-20, but you won’t need a visa to enter the US.
-If you are in Canada but are not a US or Canadian citizen, you’ll need to follow the process for non-US citizens coming from an international location, and you’ll need the I-20 and visa.
+If you are a Canadian citizen, you will need to follow the process to obtain an I-20, but you won’t need a visa to enter the U.S. If you are in Canada but are not a U.S. or Canadian citizen, you’ll need to follow the process for non-US citizens coming from an international location, and you’ll need the I-20 and visa.

-I am confused.
 What is the difference between an I-20 and a visa?

-An I-20 is a document that UW-Madison will issue after you have been admitted to WISLI and UW and take all the appropriate steps.
-The I-20 proves that you are going to attend an eligible program in the United States, and allows you to get a nonimmigrant visa at your local embassy if required.
+The I-20 proves that you will attend an eligible program in the United States and allows you to get a nonimmigrant visa at your local embassy if required.
 Canadian citizens need an I-20 but not a visa.
-All other citizens will need their I-20 AND a visa.
-The I-20 is necessary to get the visa and the visa is necessary (except for Canadian citizens) to enter the US.

-How do I get an I-20?
+How do I get an I-20 for an in-person WISLI class?

 First you’ll have to be admitted to your WISLI program.
 Once you receive that admission, you’ll be given instructions to apply to be admitted to UW-Madison and to request your I-20 immigration documents through the Terra Dotta portal.
 You will need information specific to your admission to UW-Madison in order to start this process so please do not access Terra Dotta until you have been admitted to UW-Madison and have your NetID.